skakos/huo-chess/README.md

 # huo-chess .NET Framework
 Huo Chess: The best open-source micro chess program to use for educational purposes!
 This is the latest edition based on the .NET Framework.

-The next edition (Huo Chess DV or Huo Chess Delta Version) is based on C# and .NET Platform 6.0.
+The next edition Huo Chess DV (Huo Chess Delta Version) based on C# and .NET Platform 6.0 can be found at https://github.com/skakos/HuoChessDV.
-Please go to https://github.com/skakos/HuoChessDV for the latest .NET Huo Chess edition.

 A mini open source chess program for educational purposes (latest version is 44 KB in size).
 Code is purposefully heavily commented and kept as concise as possible; no size-reducing optimizations are applied that would make the code less readable.
 Articles explaining the chess engine algorithm exist either here or in Harmonia Philosophica site.